 - 1. Nonprofit's history, goals, key achievements & distinctiveness

 - 2. Funding request

 - Description of key initiatives

 - Specific needs & issues to be addressed

 - Why it is important to fund this now

 - How impact & results will be demonstrated

+- For capacity building grant proposals:

+- How will this capacity building initiative impact your nonprofit?

+- How will this impact be measured?

+- Include a description of the expected activities; timeline & costs to implement the initiative.
+If external consulting services are required, include the anticipated costs & expertise of the consultants to be hired.
+Include external consultant proposals if applicable.

 OHAAT's mission is to help families establish (or reestablish) self-sufficient lives by providing them with the necessities of a functional home environment.
-Our current focus is ending child bedlessness in Philadelphia and her surrounding counties.
+Our current focus is ending child bedlessness in Philadelphia and the surrounding counties.
 Through our Beds for Kids program, we provide children and youth with beds, bedding, and tools that encourage healthy bedtime habits so that they can get the quality and sufficient sleep they need to thrive.

-OHAAT was formed in 1998 in Ambler as a furniture bank.
+OHAAT was formed in 1998.
 Two industrious women equipped with a station wagon delivered donations of furniture and household items to low-income fire and flood victims referred by the American Red Cross.
 In 2001, OHAAT became an official corporation with 501(c)(3) tax-exempt status, and the Beds for Kids program started as a supplementary program to provide new beds and bedding for children and youth.
 In 2011, OHAAT's Board of Directors decided to phase out the furniture bank and focus all efforts on the Beds for Kids program.
 The board felt that Beds for Kids served a more critical need that was not being addressed by any other organizations.
 By narrowing the focus, the program would be able to be improved and expanded.
-Since this decision, Beds for Kids has grown from serving 350 children and youth each year to over 1,900 in 2022.
+Since this decision, Beds for Kids has grown from serving 350 children and youth each year to over 2,100 in 2023.

-The Beds for Kids program is driven by the core belief that no child should ever have to sleep on the floor.
+The Beds for Kids program is driven by the core belief that no child should ever be forced to sleep on the floor.
 While many agencies help low-income families obtain and retain housing, very few help turn their housing into functional homes.
-Research estimates that in the Greater Philadelphia area there are 6,000 children each year forced to sleep on the floor, on sofas, on makeshift beds of blankets, cushions, or any other available materials, or crowded into one bed with others.
+Research estimates that in the Greater Philadelphia area there are at least 6,000 children each year forced to sleep on the floor, on sofas, on makeshift beds of blankets, cushions, or any other available materials, or crowded into one bed with others.
 These arrangements often lead to insufficient and poor-quality sleep.
 Coupled with issues of insufficient heating or cooling, and the presence of rodents or other infestations, the situation is unbearable.